Nonfiction writing project – Irish Diaspora Family Stories from Minnesota and Canada

 Minnesota Residents – Search for similar arts grants at regional arts councils at the Minnesota State Arts Board website.

-Subscribe – Get updates on latest blogs and news from Jannet L. Walsh and her forthcoming book Higgledy-Piggledy Stones: Family Stories from Ireland and Minnesota, scheduled publication 2023, Shanti Arts Publishing.
+Subscribe – Get updates on latest blogs and news from Jannet L. Walsh and her book Higgledy-Piggledy Stones: Family Stories from Ireland and Minnesota, publication 2023, Shanti Arts Publishing.

 Mastodon